sapireli/AirPrint_Bridge/README.md

 AirPrint, iPhone, iPad, Mac, and macOS are trademarks of Apple Inc., registered in the U.S. and other countries.
 Bonjour is a trademark of Apple Inc. Other trademarks and trade names may be used in this project to refer to entities claiming the marks and names of their respective products.
 Use of these trademarks does not imply any affiliation with or endorsement by their respective owners.

----

 ## 🛡️ Disclaimer

 This script is provided "as is," without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, or non-infringement.
 In no event shall the authors or copyright holders be liable for any claim, damages, or other liability, whether in an action of contract, tort, or otherwise, arising from, out of, or in connection with the software or the use or other dealings in the software.

----
-## 🔍 SEO Keywords

-- Enable AirPrint for non-AirPrint printers
-- Print from iPhone to shared printer
-- How To Print to iPhone or iPad With or Without AirPrint
-- AirPrint for older printers
-- macOS AirPrint bridge
-- iPad printing non-AirPrint printer
-- Add AirPrint support to printer macOS
-- Print wirelessly from iPhone to any printer
-- Open source AirPrint solution
-- Convert non-AirPrint printers to AirPrint
-- iOS printing non-AirPrint
-- Turn macOS into AirPrint server
-- AirPrint without new hardware
-- free AirPrint solution
-- Enable AirPrint on legacy printers
-- Turn shared printers into AirPrint devices
-- iPhone printing with shared printers
-- Hack to allow AirPrint print sharing on a Mac
-- Airprint Activator
-- Airprint Enabler
-- AirPrint Hacktivator
-- enable AirPrint on older printers
-- make non-AirPrint printers AirPrint compatible
-- print fron an iphone to a non-AirPrint compatible printer
-- free alternative to Handyprint
-- iOS Airprint Sharing on Mac OS
-- iOS AirPrint for Mac
-- enable AirPrint for any printer
-- Airprint proxy
-- How to turn your Mac into an AirPrint server using Airprint Bridge